 - Policies around population should be voluntary and empower women to make the choices that are best for them.

 - A higher percentage of women of color live in countries with severe gender inequities in access to education, full economic and political participation, and adequate family planning.
 Reducing population growth necessitates a large investment in that particular group.

-- There is a history of women of color in both high- and low-income countries being forcibly sterilized to prevent giving birth, this should not be encouraged.
+- There is a history of women of color in both high- and low-income countries being forcibly sterilized to prevent giving birth; this should never be encouraged.

-We used the UN’s population scenarios to drive population in En-ROADS.
-This input is indexed, where 1 is the UN’s low growth scenario, 2 is medium, and 3 is high.
+The UN’s population scenarios are the basis for the population trajectories in En-ROADS.
+This input is indexed across the UN’s scenarios, where 1 is the UN’s low growth scenario, 2 is medium, and 3 is high.
 The slider is limited to a range of 1.3-2.5 to reflect the 95% probability range of population deviating from the medium growth path.

 ||1.3 to 2

 ||2 to 2.4